/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 8,000 km

-Circular tour from Gdansk (Poland)
+Circular tour from Gdansk in Poland

 Eurovelo 11 The Cycle Route of the East